Microsoft blew it. The company could have been Amazon, too—at least the e-book side around the turn of the century.

 In Bill Gates: The Billionaire Book Critic, Katherine Rosman of the New York Times writes about him as a new Oprah, turbocharging the careers of authors he blesses.
 Along the way, she reports: “Mr. Gates says he reads about 50 books in a year, eschewing digital readers for old-fashioned books on paper.
 When he is busy with work, he reads about a book or two a week but will consume four or five in the same period while vacationing with family.”

-Notice?
+Notice the last sentence?
 Gates shuns e-books nowadays at the personal level despite their portability for travels.
 Of course, with his wealth, for all I know, he has hired an Official Book Carrier.
 More seriously, I’d love to know why Gates seems to dislike e-books.
 Part of it could be generational.
 Gates, like Warren Buffett, might simply be more accustomed to reading books off paper.
 I also wonder if Gates himself, at the personal level, might have qualms about DRM in terms of the ability to own books for real.

 At any rate, Gates’ apparent nonreading of e-books is something for us boosters of the format to ponder.
 Just what will it take to win over Gates?
 Will he even resist E when it’s hard to tell electronically displayed text from the traditional paper variety and e-books can have flippable pages for those wanting them?
 Perhaps the e-book industry should worry less about the latest multimedia wrinkles and more about leaning on its tech side for more innovations in areas such as screens (or nonscreens).
 Also helpful would be better software giving readers more control when they use such devices as the Kindle.
 It is outrageous that Kindles so badly lag Moon+ Reader Pro in features, when Amazon could KISS for newbies while also offering an advanced mode for experienced readers.